-The Northern Ireland Medical and Dental Training Agency (NIMDTA) is an Arm’s Length Body sponsored by the Department of Health, Social Services and Public Safety (DHSSPS) to train medical and dental professionals for Northern Ireland.
-NIMDTA seeks to serve the government, public and patients of Northern Ireland by listening to local needs and having the agility to respond to regional requirements.
+The Northern Ireland Medical and Dental Training Agency (NIMDTA) is an Arm’s Length Body sponsored by the Department of Health (DoH) to train postgraduate medical and dental professionals for Northern Ireland.
+NIMDTA also seeks to serve the government, public and patients of Northern Ireland by providing specialist advice, listening to local needs and having the agility to respond to regional and national requirements.

 NIMDTA commissions, promotes and oversees postgraduate medical and dental education and training throughout Northern Ireland.
-Its role is to attract and appoint individuals of the highest calibre to recognised training posts and programmes to ensure the provision of a very competent medical and dental workforce with the essential skills to meet the changing needs of the population and health and social care in Northern Ireland.
+NIMDTA endeavours to attract and appoint individuals of the highest calibre to recognised training posts and programmes.
+NIMDTA encourages doctors to train and remain in NI so that Health and Social Care (HSC) has a highly competent medical and dental workforce with the essential skills to meet the changing health needs of its population.

-NIMDTA enhances the standard and safety of patient care through the organisation and delivery of relevant and valued continuing education courses for general medical and dental practitioners and dental care professionals.
-It also supports the continuing professional development of general medical practitioners and the requirements for revalidation through the management and delivery of GP appraisal.
+NIMDTA enhances the standard and safety of patient care through the organisation and delivery of career development for general medical and dental practitioners and dental care professionals.
+It also supports the career development of general medical practitioners and the requirements for revalidation through the management and delivery of GP appraisal.

 NIMDTA has been integrated as lead employer for Doctors and Dentists in training (DDiT) across the HSC.
 The aim of this service is to provide a high quality continuous employment experience for DDiT.

 NIMDTA plays a key role in attracting DDiT to the HSC, and in creating an environment where they wish to continue to remain practising within the HSC.

 NIMDTA carries out these roles on behalf of the DoH by focussing on the needs of people (population, trainees, trainers and NIMDTA staff), in partnership with key stakeholders and by upholding the HSC Values – openness and honesty, compassion, excellence and working together.